occipital/django-content-settings/docs/cookbook.md

 ---

-### Ensuring Celery/Huey Tasks Have Updated Settings

-This is handled automatically.

----

 ### Triggering a Procedure When a Variable Changes

 To trigger an action, such as data synchronization, when a setting changes, add a `post_save` signal handler for `models.ContentSetting`.